MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-onedrive-for-business.md

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]

- **This article is part of a roadmap of procedures for configuring SharePoint hybrid solutions.
+ **This article is part of a roadmap of procedures for configuring SharePoint in Microsoft 365 hybrid solutions.
 Be sure you're [following a roadmap](configuration-roadmaps.md) when you do the procedures in this article.**

 You can redirect users to Microsoft OneDrive, on the navigation bar or the app launcher, when they select **OneDrive** or **Sites**.
 This article provides the steps to configure your on-premises environment to connect with OneDrive.
 You can find an overview of the process in [Plan for hybrid OneDrive](/sharepoint/hybrid/plan-hybrid-onedrive-for-business).